mattgwagner/mattgwagner/whatiuse.md

 I remember everything on my to do and grocery lists with [Remember the Milk](http://rememberthemilk.com), synced to my phone.

-[Mint](http://mint.com) helps me track all of my finances and budgetting.
+[Mint](http://mint.com) helps me track all of my finances and budgeting.

 ### What would be your dream setup?